BEd (Hons) Primary Education with Qualified Teacher Status

 Our newly qualified teachers are highly regarded within the education sector and our employability statistics speak for themselves.
 For the last three years, 100% of our Primary Education graduates have progressed to work or further study within six months of completing the course.
 Many go on to secure jobs at schools where they undertook their placements.

 When you graduate, you could choose to continue studying with us by taking our MA Education course, which will help you to explore the wider impact of education and increase your confidence as a practitioner.
 The MA Education is especially valuable if you have set your sights on more senior roles such as head teacher or deputy head teacher.
-If you have taken the four-year .BEd (Hons) route, you may already have 40 credits to contribute to a masters level qualification.

 As a newly qualified teacher, you can also benefit from the University’s continuing support as you take your career forward.
 We offer a range of resources, subject updates, events, conferences and development opportunities to ease your transition into professional practice.